 This stage begins 3-4 weeks after the injury.
 Swelling and inflammation has subsided however aching and stiffness may be experienced.
 Minor sprains/injuries should be resolved by this time (with treatment), but injuries to tendons and ligaments can take up to 6-8wks to heal (longer for severe cases).
 Care should be taken as this stage as the urge to resume previous levels of activity may result in re-injury.
 The goal at this stage is to increase activity intensity while continuing treatment to support the recovery.
 Treatment methods used include acupuncture, cupping, herbs and herbal plasters, heat and strengthening and stretching exercise.

 Length of Treatment

 The length of treatment largely depends on the stage of the injury recovery, as described above.
 I have found the best results are attained when several treatments are received over the first week, even for a chronic issue.
 If this frequency is not available then once per week is the minimum frequency preferred.
-Following this first week I would expect to see continued positive results over the next 4 weeks using weekly treatments.
+Following this first week I would expect to see continued positive results over at least the next 4 weeks using weekly treatments.
 A follow-up treatment after another 2 to 3 weeks will also ensure greater recovery.